radarsh/terminator/README.md

 # terminator

 An extremely lightweight terminal based Jenkins build monitor written using Python.
+Terminator is designed to be run on low powered computers such as Raspberry Pi.
+Often it is more efficient and practical to use a terminal based build monitor than running a full fledged browser such as Epiphany or Firefox.

 ### Linux Terminal